-&lt;sup>2 We met the treatment technique requirements for Total Organic Carbon (TOC).
+&lt;sup>2We met the treatment technique requirements for Total Organic Carbon (TOC).

-TTHMs- [Trihalomethanes] some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
+TTHMs.
+[Trihalomethanes] some people who drink water containing trihalomethanes more than the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.